fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 };
 ```

-I then define an 'action' function, which is basically something Remix will make a post request to clientside when it wants to do fancy things, and I use the `validator` to fetch data from the form body of the `POST` request, and then invoke `login` (something internal that returns user metadata if the username / password combo is correct).
+I then define an 'action' function, which is basically something the clientside will POST to when it wants to actually submit its data, and I use the `validator` to fetch data from the form body of the `POST` request to then invoke `login` (`login` being something internal that returns user metadata if the username / password combo is correct).

-If I don't get an user back from `login`, I error the form with validation error on password, and otherwise, I create a user session (more internal plumbing that sets a cookie and then returns a redirection status code).
+If I don't get an user back from `login`, the actions errors on the password field.

+But if we do get a user back, a user session is created (more internal plumbing that sets a cookie and then returns a redirection status code).

 ```tsx
 export default function Index() {